Gabriella-Smriti/cybersecurity-portfolio/Passive-Network-Footprint-Analysis/README.md

 CMS/framework:      Shopify
 Analytics:          Klaviyo
 Hosting provider:   Shopify
-Other tech:     jQuery 3.5.1, Klaviyo email marketing
+Other tech:         jQuery 3.5.1,
+                    Klaviyo Email Marketing

 ------------------------------------------------------------
  7. OBSERVATIONS
 ------------------------------------------------------------

-The target website is hosted on a managed e-commerce infrastructure and employs privacy protection for domain registration.
-Technology profiling indicates the use of Shopify and third-party marketing services.
-Passive reconnaissance did not reveal publicly accessible development environments or other notable exposures.
+The target website appears to utilize a managed e-commerce platform and employs WHOIS privacy protection for domain registration.
+Technology profiling identified Shopify and third-party marketing services as part of the public technology stack.
+Passive reconnaissance did not identify publicly observable development or staging environments.
+The publicly available information suggests a standard deployment for a managed e-commerce platform.

 ------------------------------------------------------------
  8. RECOMMENDATIONS